jcompagner/jsHybugger/README.md

 1. Make sure that the ANDROID_HOME environment variable is set and refers to your SDK installation.

-2. For the PhoneGap example you must first download and install the cordova library to your local maven repository.

-	mvn install:install-file -DgroupId=org.apache.cordova -DartifactId=cordova -Dversion=2.2.0 -Dfile=<path to downloaded cordova-2.2.0.jar file> -Dpackaging=jar

-3. Build the complete system with the following command: mvn clean install
+2. Build the complete system with the following command: mvn clean install